 - 1. Lock the locker room when it is not in use. - 2.
-Either be present or assign an assistant coach to be present when the athletes are using the locker room.

-- 3. If more than one team is using the locker room, the athletic director should make the locker room assignments. - 4.
+Either be present or assign an assistant coach to be present when the athletes are using the locker room. - 3.
+If more than one team is using the locker room, the athletic director should make the locker room assignments. - 4.
 Securing the players' valuables and facility is the responsibility of the head coach.
-The head coach must report all valuables lost or stolen. - 5.
-Direct any questions regarding security to the athletic director. - 6.
-Turn off the alarm and call Multi-Guard when the team or coaches are using the area during times other than normal school hours. - 7.
-Turn on the alarm and call Multi-Guard when leaving the building unattended.
+The head coach must report all valuables lost or stolen.

+5. Direct any questions regarding security to the athletic director.